cyclus/cyclus.github.com/source/cep/cep20.rst

 Motivation
 ==========

-The current time step in *Cyclus* consists of the following stack:
+The current time step in |cyclus| consists of the following stack:

 * Tick
 * Resource Exchange